zopyx/zopyx.php.smashdocs/README.rst

 Testing
 -------

-`zopyx.php.smashdocs` has been tested against the latest Python 2 and Python 3 versions.
-In order to run the test suite yourself you need to run:
+`zopyx.php.smashdocs` has been tested against PHP 7.0 and 7.1 (no support for PHP 5.X) In order to run the test you need the following environment variables set.

 .. code::

     export SMASHDOCS_PARTNER_URL=http://...
     export SMASHDOCS_CLIENT_ID=<your client id>
     export SMASHDOCS_CLIENT_KEY=<your client key>
-    bin/pytest zopyx/smashdocs

 License
 -------